 Spanish

-Students can choose to study Spanish from Year 8 through to GCSE and A Level.
+Pupils can choose to study Spanish from Year 8 through to GCSE and A Level.

-At GCSE we consolidate what the students have learnt in Lower School.
+At GCSE we consolidate what the pupils have learnt in Lower School.
 We progress at a faster pace to cover the AQA GCSE syllabus.
-We focus on developing students’ abilities to comprehend and express themselves in spoken and written Spanish.
+We focus on developing pupils’ abilities to comprehend and express themselves in spoken and written Spanish.
 The curriculum also explores the culture and daily life in Spain and Latin American countries.
 The aim is to create an enjoyable and intellectually stimulating language learning experience for the students.
 We are very proud to offer a well-established and successful exchange trip with Fundación Santos Mártires in Cordoba, Spain.

-The AQA course helps students to acquire a deeper understanding of the language, culture and society of Spanish–speaking countries.
+The AQA course helps pupils to acquire a deeper understanding of the language, culture and society of Spanish–speaking countries.
 They are required to engage critically with stimulating texts and films.
-Students will have the opportunity to carry out an individual research project on an aspect of Hispanic culture.
+Pupils will have the opportunity to carry out an individual research project on an aspect of Hispanic culture.
 Grammar competence is an important element, and the students have to explore it in depth in order to master translation.

-The rigorous academic approach followed, combined with the wide variety of co-curricular activities offered, contribute to the students’ high level of competence in the language, their love of the Hispanic culture and their excellent A level results.
+The rigorous academic approach followed, combined with the wide variety of co-curricular activities offered, contribute to the students’ high level of competence in the language, their love of the Hispanic culture and their excellent A Level results.

 Meet the Head of Department